myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 type,unit=value
 ```

 The Cayenne documentation provides a complete list of [Supported Data Types](#bring-your-own-thing-api-supported-data-types) that can be referred to when you need to know what details to put here.
 We want to send Temperature data, so we find **Temperature** in the supported data types section.
 For our example, let's assume that we want to send our temperature in Celsius.
-We'll use a sample sensor data, say 20.7 Celsius to be sent to Cayenne.
+We'll use a sample sensor value, say 20.7 Celsius to be sent to Cayenne.
 With this in mind, and after examining the chart for the Temperature data type, we determine the following values should be used:

 + **Type (Temperature):** temp
 + **Unit (Celsius):** c